Remote Monitoring solution accelerator overview

 You can provision simulated devices from the dashboard in the solution portal.

-The IoT hub ingests telemetry sent from both the physical and simulated devices into the cloud.
+The IoT hub ingests telemetry sent from both the real and simulated devices into the cloud.
 The IoT hub makes the telemetry available to the services in the IoT solution backend for processing.

 The IoT hub in the solution also:

 - Maintains an identity registry that stores the IDs and authentication keys of all the devices permitted to connect to the portal.

 - Invokes methods on your devices on behalf of the solution accelerator.

 - Maintains device twins for all registered devices.
 A device twin stores the property values reported by a device.
 A device twin also stores desired properties, set in the solution portal, for the device to retrieve when it next connects.